 Some of you have a past full of shame.
 Whether you were a victim or actively ran from God, your past still defines you and holds you in bondage, and your greatest fear is still being found out.

 Forget what is behind… race toward what is ahead.

 I know for some of you this sounds too simplistic.
 Seasons of difficulty in my life have required a lot of counseling till the gaping wounds have begun to heal.
 But the point is, we have to fight down the distractions and bondage that keep us from wholly advancing the gospel with every part of our lives.
 Let’s become free people — because free people free people.

 Excerpted with permission from Get Out of Your Head Study Guide by Jennie Allen.

 * * *

 Have you forgotten what is behind?
 Or is your old life alive and well in all the glory or the shame?
 Forget it!
 We’ve got a new way to live!
-Come share your thoughts with us on our blog.
+Come share your thoughts with us.
 We want to hear from you! ~ Devotionals Daily